 - Turn off the visual editor, (I recommend you keep it on)

-In this article, I have taken you through everything you can do within the WordPress Admin screens to help you manage your WordPress blog.
+In this article, I have taken you through everything you can do within the WordPress Admin dashboard to help you manage your WordPress blog.

 Depending on what plugins you install there may be more that you can do.
 I recommend you consult the developer’s website for more information on the extra options available.